louisjdmartin/DIRAC/docs/source/DeveloperGuide/Internals/Core/ClientServer.rst

-In most of the case, a RPC call follows this diagram.
-Before starting anything, the service checks IP.
+In most of the cases, a RPC call follows this diagram.
+Before starting anything, the service checks the IP.
-Then client send his certificate during handshake and right after he sends the remote procedure who need to be called.
+Then the client sends his certificate during the handshake and right after he sends the remote procedure who need to be called.
 The service checks the authorization and sends a signal to client when ready.
-The client sends all arguments that service needs and finally the service executes his task.
+The client sends all arguments that the service needs and finally the service executes its task.
 Under these line you can found a more complete diagram.
-Before calling the request handler, if IP is banned, the service closes connection.
+Before calling the request handler, if the IP is banned, the service closes the connection.
 For other steps if an error occurred the service sends S_ERROR before closing connection.